We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - lack of feeling or sensation

 Your doctor will then ask you about your medical history, including any medications you’re taking.
 They’ll ask you when your symptoms occur and how long they last.

-Imaging tests may be ordered if tarsal tunnel syndrome is suspected.
-Your doctor may look at your shoes and watch you walk to see if you have tight or ill-fitting shoes as well.
+They may order imaging tests if tarsal tunnel syndrome is suspected.
+Your doctor may look at your shoes and watch you walk to see if you have tight or ill-fitting shoes.